Best Affordable Amplifier for Turntables

-Amplifier (Wikipedia) is a general term for electronic gear that increase the size and strength of a signal.
+Amplifier (Wikipedia) is a general term for electronic gear that increases the size and strength of a signal.

-And integrated amplifier is an home stereo amplifier that combines a pre-amplifier and a power-amplifier into one unit.
+And integrated amplifier is a home stereo amplifier that combines a pre-amplifier and a power-amplifier into one unit.
 When we say amplifier in the context of home stereo we usually mean integrated amplifier.

-In some high-end stereo systems the amplifier is split in two units.
-A pre-amplifier that take care of the volume control and source selector.
+In some high-end stereo systems, the amplifier is split in two units.
+A pre-amplifier that takes care of the volume control and source selector.
 And a power-amplifier that boost the signal so that it can drive speakers.

 What is the difference between an amplifier and receiver?